shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-mari.md

 ## Supported Application Versions

-This item has been tested and is known to be working on the following application versions: 2.6 - 4.6.
+This item has been tested and is known to be working on the following application versions:

+{% include tk-mari %}

 Please note that it is perfectly possible, even likely, that it will work with more recent releases, however it has not yet been formally tested with these versions.

 ## Overview Video